Intermedia

 Latest ship moves from both products, interleaved chronologically. ⚡ = editorial spark.

-Both compete on the same themes — broadcast — within Meetings.
+They serve adjacent needs but don't currently overlap on shipped themes.
 Wowza is currently shipping more aggressively (velocity 6.3 vs 5.0), with 1 editorial sparks in the last 30 days against 0.
 See the at-a-glance table above for a side-by-side breakdown of velocity, recent sparks, and editorial themes.

 Sparkpulse doesn't pick a winner — we score release velocity, not feature parity.
 Wowza is currently shipping more aggressively (velocity 6.3 vs 5.0), with 1 editorial sparks in the last 30 days against 0.
 For your specific use case, the alternatives sections above list other Meetings products to evaluate alongside.